-The course will be delivered face-to-face on campus in 2023/24 (unless Government guidance on the pandemic changes) but may also include some online elements.
-You can find the latest coronavirus information from the University at: https://www.gla.ac.uk/myglasgow/humanresources/coronavirus/
+The course will be delivered face-to-face on campus in 2024/25 (unless Government guidance changes) but may also include some online elements.

 The University of Glasgow will use Zoom for the delivery of any online activities.
 The general expectation is that users engage in an online class with the same respect, politeness, and professionalism that they would exhibit in a real-life classroom.
 We will apply the following basic principles in which users (instructors and students) are asked to: